EnterpriseDB/barman/doc/barman-cloud-backup-keep.1.md

 * Networker Client and Extended Client Software from DellEMC
 * Client Registration on Networker Server

-* This command has no bearing when using networker-storage.
+* This command has no bearing when using `networker-storage`.
 Because Networker is a fully featured Backup Software and has it's own retention policy handling.
 Additionally Networker Backup Expiration cannot be disabled.
 Networker provides a completely separate command set, storage pools and handling for archiving.
 Therefore the decision for long time archiving has to be made when creating the backup